 A couple of days ago four fab food bloggers and I were featured on the Style At Home site with five fab fall recipes.
 Head on over and check it out!

-Winter is here bringing its long snowy nights with it.
-We all get into hibernation mode hiding from the cold with warm cozy comfort food, hot cocoa, cider and toasty nights cuddled under blankets watching your favourite holiday movies.
+Winter is here and quite a lot of it.
+When will the snow / freezing cold stop?
+We all get into hibernation mode hiding from the cold with warm cozy comfort food, hot cocoa, cider and toasty nights cuddled under blankets watching your favourite movies.